Hornby Lighthouse: Modifications and dates

 The hipped roofs originally of slate are now sheeted in asbestos cement.

 Site operation

-The light is operated by the Sydney Ports Corporation, while the site is managed by the National Parks and Wildlife Service as part of the Sydney Harbour National Park.
+The light is operated by the Sydney Ports Corporation, while the site is managed by the NSW National Parks & Wildlife Service as part of the Sydney Harbour National Park.
 The site is open and accessible to the public, but the tower itself is closed.
 It can be reached by walking along the South Head Heritage Trail through Sydney Harbour National Park, starting at Camp Cove.

 Heritage listing

 Hornby Lighthouse was listed on the New South Wales State Heritage Register on 18 April 2000.